Harper’s HR powers Phillies past Padres, into World Series

 ”C’mon, let’s go inside!
 Let’s go!” he ordered.

-With that, Harper walked toward the dugout and raised his arms in jubilation to the soundtrack of Phillies fans screaming “MV3!
+With that, Harper in his backward cap walked toward the dugout and raised his arms in jubilation to the soundtrack of Phillies fans screaming ”MV3!
 MV3! ” The Phillies scrambled inside for the Broad Street Bubbly that awaited in the clubhouse.

 Harper slugged his fifth homer of the postseason, a two-run blast in the eighth inning that turned Citizens Bank Park into a madhouse, and the $330 million slugger powered the Phillies past the San Diego Padres 4-3 on Sunday and into the World Series for the first the time since 2009.